Notes on Theory of Distributed Systems: Goals

 Note that the protocol is not required to guarantee that processes leave the critical or remainder state, but we generally have to insist that the processes at least leave the critical state on their own to make progress.

-An additional useful property (not satisfied by all mutual exclusion protocols; see \cite[§{}10.4)]{Lynch1996}:
+An additional useful property (that is not necessarily satisfied by all mutual exclusion protocols):

-\begin{description} \item[No lockout] (\concept{lockout-freedom}): If there is a particular process in a trying or exiting state, that process eventually leaves that state.
+\begin{description} \item[Starvation freedom (lockout freedom)] If there is a particular process in a trying or exiting state, that process eventually leaves that state.
 This means that I don't starve because somebody else keeps jumping past me and seizing the critical resource before I can. \end{description}

 Stronger starvation guarantees include explicit time bounds (how many rounds can go by before I get in) or \concept{bounded bypass} (nobody gets in more than $k$ times before I do).
-Each of these imply lockout-freedom assuming no deadlock.
+Each of these imply starvation-freedom assuming no deadlock.